 Elementary Level (grades K-8) teaching: it will be most helpful if you are able to incorporate into your academic plan a variety of courses in basic subject areas such as English, math, social studies, language, life science and physical, earth or space science.
 Students are also encouraged to select a major with an interdisciplinary focus.
-The B.A in Liberal Studies is a great degree choice at SU due to the program's broad intellectual training and flexibility in curriculum.
+The BA in Interdisciplinary Liberal Studies is a great degree choice at SU due to the program's broad intellectual training and flexibility in curriculum.

 Secondary Level (grades 6– 12) teaching: it is advisable to choose a major, double major or minor in the subject-area you want to teach.
 This way you will complete the coursework required for the endorsement-area in which you desire to teach.

 If you are looking to change careers and enter the teaching field, this website is a good place to start.
 Explore the resources available, especially the links to teacher preparation and certification programs.
 Further, you may want to consider Seattle University College of Education's nationally-ranked Master in Teaching program for either elementary or secondary level teaching.
 Another resource is Career Services, which offers assistance to alumni looking to make career changes.